 Landlords here is the overview of the Proposals by the Scottish Government for Private Rentals

 Owners of Scottish properties should be aware that there are new requirements for Energy Performance Certificates (EPCs) which were introduced 01 October 2012.
-Further changes will be introduced come the start of January 2013.

 - Energy Performance Certificates (EPCs) have been a legal requirement in Scotland for all new tenancies from 4 January 2009.
 Existing tenancies do not require an EPC until they come up for re-let.